 Editing apps: Hundreds of editing apps are available, but only a handful are suitable for mojo work because the app must provide at least two video editing tracks to include cutaways.

-Six of the best editing apps on both iOS and Android: KineMaster, VN, Adobe Rush, CapCut, inShOt (note spelling) and PowerDirector.
-Another three good apps are only available on iOS: LumaFusion, CTpro and iMovie.
+Seven of the best editing apps operate on both iOS and Android: KineMaster, VN, Adobe Rush, CapCut, inShOt (note spelling), LumaFusion and PowerDirector.
+Another two good apps are only available on iOS: CTpro and iMovie.
+LumaFusion was only on iOS until November 2022.

 All are described below.
 Relevant additions will be included here as new apps appear.
-Here I rank these apps in order of ease of learning, starting with the easiest/most intuitive and ending with the app that takes the most time to learn: iMovie, inShOt, CapCut, VN, KineMaster, PowerDirector, Adobe Rush, CTPro and finally LumaFusion.
+Here I rank these apps in order of ease of learning, starting with the easiest/most intuitive and ending with the apps that take the most time to learn: iMovie, inShOt, CapCut, VN, KineMaster, PowerDirector, Adobe Rush, CTPro and finally LumaFusion.

 Note this list is subjective in the sense of being based on my own experiences.
 You might have a different experience.
 More details about individual apps are shown below.